cypress-io/cypress-documentation/CONTRIBUTING.md

 > specific layout I want to create.
 The page will then be accessible at the
 > route `/guides/my-dashboard-guide`.

-### Deleting Pages

-To delete a page:

-- Delete the page from the relevant directory under [`content`](/content).
-- Remove the link from the the [`sidebar.json`](/content/_data/sidebar.json).
-- **REQUIRED**: Commit the change using git - we auto-remove the doc within each supported language, this auto-generation depends on the file being deleted in git, the build will not work until this is commited.
-- Build the documentation site locally so that you can visually inspect and make sure it was properly deleted.

 #### A Worked Example

 Let's imagine that the Cypress team has just added a new command called